drivet/website/content/posts/2020/website-identity.md

 Please note that what I've just descibed is an *authentication* procedure.
 It's enough to get you logged into to websites which support the protocol.
-It is *not*, by itself, an authorization procedure -it won't grant you access to any APIs, for example, and it won't let use things like Micropub or Microsub out of the box.
+It is *not*, by itself, an authorization procedure - it won't grant you access to any APIs, for example, and it won't let use things like Micropub or Microsub out of the box.
 For that to work, you need to obtain a token after authenticating - read on if you want to know why.
 Luckily, that's